 Drug addiction is classified as a chronic disease that is driven by compulsion, despite harmful consequences from continual use.
-While some individuals experience harsh replies from family members or friends about the choice of using drugs, it is not as simple as making a choice whether to say yes or no. Drug addiction is complex with multiple factors including personal history, trauma, and physical dependency that comes along with it.
+While some individuals experience harsh replies from family members or friends about the choice of using drugs, it is not as simple as making a choice whether to say yes or no, it requires professional help from a treatment center.
+Drug addiction is complex with multiple factors including personal history, trauma, and physical dependency that comes along with it.

 Today, there are rehab facilities that offer a wider variety of drug addiction treatment methods.
 Sober living is more complicated when drug abuse has been ongoing for a longer period of time.
 This can hinder an individual from being receptive to the type of help they may need for long-term recovery.

 For some, there have been torn relationships with family and friends.
 For others, it may be hard to keep employment or see a way beyond addiction.
 There is not an easy answer for sobriety, but there are ways for it to be possible.

 When looking for you, or a loved one, there are many evidence-based options for drug addiction treatment that can help.

 What Is Drug Addiction Treatment?

 Drug addiction treatment comes in many forms, but there are commonly used strategies that help prevent future drug use.

 - Trauma recovery

 - Aftercare recovery